- Member Access

-Feedback sought from the October 2015 ASMP participants revealed the high level of value they placed on pilot sessions that were trialed during the program, specifically the Talking Rights and Taking Action on Rights sessions.
+Feedback sought from previous ASMP participants revealed the high level of value they placed on pilot sessions that were trialed during the program, specifically the Talking Rights and Taking Action on Rights sessions.
 These two sessions were designed to educate the program participants on current industrial struggles facing women workers, and how to combine and apply union strength with campaigning knowledge to combat them.

-It is expected that, unlike previous years, activists will attend Trades Hall for training on the Monday and Tuesday (9th and 10th May) of the initial week, and the regular days of Monday and Friday (16th and 20th May) in the second week.
+Activists generally attend Trades Hall for training for two days a week and with their host union for the remainder of each week.
 We feel that this will foster a greater sense of context and preparedness for their time with affiliates.

 It is also expected that the activists will be available for and attend all sessions held at Trades Hall during this time.

 In addition to the two-week activist training course, as of 2016 the ASMP will run a monthly skills training workshops.
 The purpose of the monthly workshop will be to further equip activists with campaigning knowledge and skills, and allow them to further foster and develop connections within the movement, outside of their own union.
 Workshops will focus on conversation training, public speaking, social media, and industrial relations knowledge.